 What is OSU Access?

-OSU_Access is the unsecured campus wireless network.
-Anybody with an ONID account or a Conference Login can connect.
+OSU Access is the unsecured campus wireless network.
+Anybody with an ONID account can connect.

 How do I connect?

-When you open your browser, you should get a sign-in/registration page.
-You can choose to either sign in, which is just a temporary 600 minute login, or you can register your computer's MAC address? so that you don't have to sign in again.
+If you have not registered the device before, when you launch your browser you should get a sign-in/registration page.
+You can choose to either sign in, which provides a temporary 16 hour login, or you can register your computer's MAC address? so that you don't have to sign in again.
 We strongly recommend that customers permanently register their machines.

-For instructions on how to permanently register your machine, Click Here.
+For instructions on how to register your machine, click here.